jennafrank/Here-we-go-Lets-have-fun/README.md

 <h2>Description</h2>
-Welcome to the Simple Inventory Management System project!
+Hello there!
+Welcom to my Simple Inventory Management System project!
 This Python-based project is designed to help manage an inventory through a straightforward and intuitive interface.
 Each inventory item is stored as a dictionary containing the item's name, quantity and a brief description.
 These dictionaries are then collected into a master inventory list, making it easy to add, update, display, and remove items as needed.
 <br />